The Station nightclub fire: Support for parole and aftermath

-On September 4, 2007, some families of the fire's victims expressed their support for Biechele's parole.
-Leland Hoisington, whose 28-year-old daughter, Abbie, was killed in the fire, told reporters, "I think they should not even bother with a hearing—just let Biechele out ...
-I just don't find him as guilty of anything."
+On September 4, 2007, some victims' families expressed their support for Biechele's parole.
+Leland Hoisington, whose 28-year-old daughter, Abbie, was killed in the fire, told reporters, "I think they should not even bother with a hearing—just let Biechele out[...]
+I just don't find him[...] guilty of anything."
 The state parole board received approximately twenty letters, the majority of which expressed their sympathy and support for Biechele, some going as far as to describe him as a "scapegoat" with limited responsibility.
 Parole Board chairwoman Lisa Holley told journalists of her surprise at the forgiving attitude of the families, saying, "I think the most overwhelming part of it for me was the depth of forgiveness of many of these families that have sustained such a loss."

 Dave Kane and Joanne O'Neill, parents of the youngest victim Nicholas O'Neill, released their letter to the board to reporters.
-"In the period following this tragedy, it was Mr. Biechele, alone, who stood up and admitted responsibility for his part in this horrible event ...
+"In the period following this tragedy, it was Mr. Biechele, alone, who stood up and admitted responsibility for his part in this horrible event[...]
 He apologized to the families of the victims and made no attempt to mitigate his guilt," the letter said.
-Others pointed out that Biechele had sent handwritten letters to the families of each of the 100 victims and that he had a work release position in a local charity.
+Others pointed out that Biechele sent handwritten letters to the family of each of the 100 victims and that he had a work release position in a local charity.

 On September 19, 2007, the Rhode Island Parole Board announced that Biechele would be released in March 2008.
 Biechele was released from prison on March 19, 2008.

 Biechele's parole and probation expired in March 2011.
 As of 2013, Biechele lived in Florida with his wife and two children.

 Michael and Jeffrey Derderian

-Following Biechele's trial, The Station's owners, Michael and Jeffrey Derderian, were scheduled to receive separate trials.
+Following Biechele's trial, The Station's owners, Michael and Jeffrey Derderian, were to receive separate trials.
 However, on September 21, 2006, Judge Darigan announced that the brothers had changed their pleas from "not guilty" to "no contest", thereby avoiding a trial.
 Michael Derderian received fifteen years in prison, with four to serve and eleven years suspended, plus three years' probation—the same sentence as Biechele.
 Jeffrey Derderian received 500 hours of community service.

 In a letter to the victims' families, Judge Darigan wrote that he accepted the deal because he wanted to avoid "Public exposition of the tragic, explicit and horrific events experienced by the victims of this fire, both living and dead."
 He added that the difference in the brothers' sentences reflected their respective involvement with the purchase and installation of the flammable foam.
 Rhode Island Attorney General Patrick C. Lynch objected strenuously to the plea bargain, saying that both brothers should have received jail time and that Michael Derderian should have received more time than Biechele.

 In January 2008, the Parole Board decided to grant Michael Derderian an early release; he was scheduled to be released from prison in September 2009, but was released three months earlier in June, due to good behavior.